zillow/abysmal/README.rst

     raised by `machine.run()` and `machine.run_with_coverage()`
-    if a program encounters an error while running; this includes conditions such as: division by zero, invalid exponentiation, stack overflow, out-of-space, and failure to generate a random number `abysmal.InstructionLimitExceededError`
+    if a program encounters an error while running; this includes conditions such as: division by zero, invalid exponentiation, stack overflow, floating-point overflow, floating-point underflow, out-of-space, and
+    failure to generate a random number `abysmal.InstructionLimitExceededError`
     raised by `machine.run()` and `machine.run_with_coverage()`
     if a program exceeds its allowed instruction count and is aborted;